 Part A Part B Total 2 Questions from each Each question carries 9 marks. module.
-Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks • Each question can have a maximum of 3 sub divisions.
+Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks Each question can have a maximum of 3 sub 60 divisions.
 (8x3 =24marks) (4x9 = 36 marks)

-Course Outcome CO1 Identify the fundamental components and the working of an IT environment.
-K2 CO2 Explain the data representations, CPU architectures, and the basic functioning of a computer. К2 CO3 Explain the operating systems, computer network architecture, and necessary protocols used. К2 CO4 Develop simple interactive web pages and validate the inputs. К3
+Course Outcome Bloom's Knowledge Level (KL) CO1 Identify the components of the a computing environment.
+K2 CO2 Understand data representations and CPU architectures K2 CO3 Understand the computer network architecture and protocols used K2 CO4 Create and validate simple interactive web pages К3